PostHog/posthog.com/contents/tutorials/location-based-banner.md

 tags: ['feature flags']
 ---

 Many sites want to set up banners to display information for different users, such as regional announcements or country-based alerts.
-Doing this with feature flags is simple and this tutorial shows you how to set it up.
+Doing this with [feature flags](/docs/feature-flags) is simple and this tutorial shows you how to set it up for a Next.js app (but it can be done with any framework).

 ## Create a Next.js app